 Linux Tutorial Distributions List:

-There are on an average six hundred Linux distributors providing different features.
+There are on average six hundred Linux distributors providing different features.
 Here, we’ll discuss some of the popular Linux distros today.

 It came into existence in 2004 by Canonical and quickly became popular.
 Canonical wants Ubuntu to be used as an easy graphical Linux desktop without the use of command line.
 It is the most well known Linux distribution.
 Ubuntu is the next version of Debian and easy to use for newbies.
 It comes with lots of pre-installed apps and easy to use repositories libraries.
 See Earlier, Ubuntu uses the GNOME2 desktop environment but now it has developed its own unity desktop environment.
 It releases every six months and currently working to expand to run on tablets and smartphones.